-Web User Interface

-Supported Web Browsers
+Web User Interface Supported Web Browsers

-You can use the latest version of Microsoft Internet Explorer[®] (IE) or Edge[®], Google Chrome[®], Apple Safari[®], or Mozilla Firefox[®] to access the Rack PDU through its Web UI.
+You can use the latest version of Microsoft Edge®, Google Chrome®, Apple Safari®, or Mozilla Firefox® to access the Rack PDU through its Web UI.
 Other commonly available browsers and versions may work but have not been fully tested.

 The Rack PDU cannot work with a proxy server.
-Before you can use a Web browser to access the Web User Interface of the Rack PDU, you must do one of the following:
+Before you can use a Web browser to access the Web interface of the Rack PDU, you must do one of the following: